btkruppa/aws-messaging/README.md

 ALSO PLEASE NEVER CREATE KEYS THAT HAVE FULL ADMIN ACCESS TO EVERY SERVICE THAT AWS PROVIDES!!!!!!!!!!!!

 ## Viewing and Deleting Messages From Java
-- To do this properly we will first need to create and IAM user.
+- To do this properly we will first need to create an IAM user.

-- Open up the IAM service, prefferably in another tab.
+- Open up the IAM service, preferably in another tab.

 - Creating a user
   - Select Users from the side nav on the left.